 BankAmericard Cash Rewards™ credit card

 This Visa Signature card, which charges no annual fee, packs plenty of benefits, especially if you conduct your everyday banking at Bank of America.
 Cardholders get 2 percent cash back at grocery stores and 3 percent cash back on gas for the first $1,500 in combined grocery store and gas purchases each quarter.
-While that's not as big of a reward as other cards on this list, Bank of America often offers new customers an online-exclusive $100 cash rewards bonus after you spend at least $500 on purchases in the first 90 days of account opening.
-An embedded EMV chip and ShopSafe purchase protection make this a great card to take on an extended road trip.
+While that's not as big of a reward as other cards on this list, Bank of America offers new customers an online-exclusive $100 cash rewards bonus after spending at least $500 on purchases in the first 90 days of account opening.
+An embedded EMV chip is useful for those extended road trips.

 Blue Cash Preferred® Card from American Express